Providing services for years.

 1993

-With significant increases in people receiving services and work contracts, more space is needed, and a new 40′ x 50′ “warehouse” was built.
+With significant increases in individuals receiving services and work contracts, more space is needed, and a new 40′ x 50′ “warehouse” was built.

 1987